imranraad07/BugReportQA/release/README.md

 	- github_repo_labels.csv: Repository labels of those 25k bug reports
 	- post_data.tsv: 25k bug reports by lucene output order
 	- qa_data.tsv: 25k bug reports with 10 candidate questions selected by lucene output order
-	- test_ids.txt: test dataset ids
+	- test_ids.txt: Test dataset ids
-	- train_ids.txt: train dataset ids
+	- train_ids.txt: Train dataset ids
   - __/embeddings_damevski__: A folder that contains the embeddings we have used
   - __/scripts__: Contains scripts for running the experiments
-    - run_main.sh: the entry point of the experiment
+    - run_main.sh: The entry point of the experiment

 ## Software Requirements
 We used the following softwares to run our experiments
-  * Python3.6
+  * python3.6
   * torch
   * torchvision
   * spacy>=2.2.4
   * numpy pandas gensim jsonschema
-  * Conda
+  * conda

 ## Setup
 Conda